Parametric Motion, Speed vs. Velocity & Proving the Circumference

 Proving the Circumference: \(C = 2\pi r\)

-We know the speed \(|\vec{v}| = 2r\) is constant, and the period is \(T = \pi\).
-The total distance traveled in one revolution is:
+Since the speed \(|\vec{v}| = 2r\) is constant and the period is \(T = \pi\), the total distance traveled in one revolution is:

 Distance equals speed times time.
 Since the speed around the circle is constant at \(2r\) and one full trip takes time \(\pi\), the total distance – the circumference – is simply their product.